 Animal antics

-Here at home, sometimes I feel like I plant plants and build fences and toil and struggle just so all the critters can feel like THEY own the place.
+Here at home, sometimes I feel like I plant plants and weed the weeds and build fences and toil and struggle just so all the critters can feel like THEY own the place.
 And yet, that’s not such a bad idea. 🙂 I don’t mind doing that.

 Here are two series of photos/events that happened this past February and March.
 The first one occurred on one of the 2×4 horizontal fence boards next to my back patio.
 A Dark-eyed Junco managed to find a place to perch on that board and then simply settled in like it was home … preened, postured, took up residence, and then looked at me as if to say “what are you doing here?”